"You Can Get There From Here."

 Strong investment returns for HCC students.

-- Students boost their earning power through their HCC education, resulting in a 21% return on their tuition and college costs.
+- Students boost their earning power through their HCC education, resulting in an 18.6% return on their tuition and college costs.

 Strong investment returns for the community.